dylan904/beeline-vue-devtools/readme.md

 We'll want to pass along a few environment variables for useful context in the auditing process.

+If using vite, rename your vite.config:
+	`vite.config.js` -> `vite.config.mjs`

-If using vite, first import these lines:
+Inside your vite config file, import these lines:

 ```js
 import { version } from './package.json'